aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/interact/index.md

     If you are participating in a formal workshop, and the lab environment was provisioned for you using Event Engine, the value of the cluster endpoint may be found on the Team Dashboard in Event Engine.

-    Otherwise, you can retrieve the cluster endpoint from the CloudFormation stack **Outputs** as indicated in the [Deploy Environment](/prereqs/environment/) prerequisites module.
+    Otherwise, you can retrieve the cluster endpoint from the CloudFormation stack **Outputs** as indicated in the [Get Started](/prereqs/environment/) prerequisites module.

 ```shell
 mysql -h[clusterEndpoint] -u$DBUSER -p"$DBPASS" mylab